-A student may withdraw voluntarily from the Medical School at any time upon written application to the Associate Dean for Student Affairs.
+A student may withdraw voluntarily from the T.H.
+Chan School of Medicine at any time upon written application to the Associate Dean for Student Affairs.
 A student who is withdrawn is not guaranteed readmission.
 Application for reinstatement must be received in writing at least two months prior to the date of requested readmission and must be approved by the Committee on Admissions.
 The level of reinstatement within the curriculum will be determined by the appropriate Academic Evaluation Board.